fluree/docs.flur.ee/website/docs/overview/schema/smartfunctions.md

-# Functions
+# SmartFunctions

-Smart functions are the engine for setting permissions in Fluree.
+SmartFunctions are the engine for setting permissions in Fluree.
 This section lists all built-in predicates that can be added to a function, as well as information on how to write the actual function code.